PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, there's not going to be anything to buy."

-"Are you kidding there's gonna be all kind of things to buy.
+"Are you kidding?
+There's gonna be all kind of things to buy.
 Not the least of which is the woman I want to get back."

 "Wait, I thought this was a daring rescue?"